Kzra/VHost-Classifier/README.md

 # VHost-Classifier
 For a list of taxonIDs, VHost-Classifier will filter out the viruses and then sort these viruses into groups based on their host lineage.

-The VHost-Classifier algorithm uses the Virus-Host DB , the NCBI Taxonomy DB and inbuilt predictive rules to achieve a high rate of virus host classification.
+The [VHost-Classifier algorithm][2] uses the Virus-Host DB , the NCBI Taxonomy DB and inbuilt predictive rules to achieve a high rate of virus host classification.
 VHost-Classifier will classify virus taxonIDs to family resolution.

 VHost-Classifier will sort viruses it could not assign a host to by the environment they were sequenced from.
 To do this it uses the IMG/VR database and inbuilt predictive rules.